Lovinoes/website/web/docs/panel/features/dashboard/oauth-links.md

 Right-click a linked account (or open the menu at the end of its row) and select **Remove**.
 It's disabled when the provider isn't set as user-manageable by the administrator.

+Several links can be removed at once: select them (checkboxes, drag, or `Ctrl+A`) and use **Remove** in the action bar, which asks for confirmation.
+Each action reports how many items it changed, skipped or failed in a toast.